 “Independent Amount” means with respect to Party B: nil.

+[(A) “Independent Amount” means with respect to Party A, the amount specified as such for Party A in each Confirmation, or if no amount is specified, zero, and means with respect to Party B, the amount calculated as follows: on any Business Day, Party A shall have the right to adjust the Independent Amount due from Party B due to changes in the volatility of relevant markets or of Party B’s portfolio of transactions with Party A (“Party B’s Portfolio”).
+Party A will calculate such Independent Amount based on its internal Value at Risk (“VAR”) calculation for up to ten (10) days of VAR with respect to Party B’s Portfolio, provided, however, that in no event shall Party B’s Independent Amount be less than $250,000 if there are any outstanding Transactions.]

 (B) [“Threshold” means with respect to Party A, U.S. $________ and with respect to Party B, U.S. $____; provided, however, that the Threshold for a party shall be zero upon the occurrence and during the continuance of a Material Adverse Change or an Event of Default or Potential Event of Default with respect to such party.]

-[“Threshold” means, with respect to a party (a) the amount set forth opposite the highest Credit Rating for the party (or [in the case of Party B, ____________ and] in the case of Party A, Enron Corp.) on the relevant date of determination; or (b) zero if on the relevant date of determination (i) the party does not have a Credit Rating from either S&P or Moody's, or (ii) [a Material Adverse Change,] an Event of Default or Potential Event of Default with respect to such party has occurred and is continuing:
+[“Threshold” means, with respect to a party (a) the amount set forth opposite the highest Credit Rating for the party (or [in the case of Party B, ____________ and] in the case of Party A, Enron Corp.) on the relevant date of determination; or (b) zero if on the relevant date of determination (i) the party does not have a Credit Rating from [either S&P or Moody's][both S&P and Moody’s], or (ii) Event of Default or Potential Event of Default with respect to such party has occurred and is continuing [or (iii) with respect to Party B, a Material Adverse Change has occurred and is continuing]4: